 Let’s take a deeper look at both of these degrees and how they can help you advance in IT management careers.

-The Master of Science in Information Technology Management is ideal for professionals with a bachelor’s degree who want to advance their careers from mid-management to an executive leadership role in IT.
+The Master of Science in Information Technology Management is ideal for professionals with a bachelor’s degree who want to advance their careers from mid-management to an executive leadership role in IT such as Chief Information Officer (CIO) or Chief Technology Officer (CTO).
 This degree program provides practical and relevant coursework in managing technical operations and innovations, IT technology and personnel sourcing, development and communication, current and emerging IT technologies, practices and methodologies, leadership, finance, and project management with a global perspective.